|

 a) Avoid all gluten (wheat, barley, rye, and all

 forms of wheat including bulgar, durham, graham, spelt, spelta, kawmut, or triticale).
-On the other hand, the healthy,

-gluten-grain-substitute carbohydrate sources are tapioca, sorghum, millet, oats (although many are contaminated with gluten
+are tapioca, sorghum, millet, oats (although many are contaminated with gluten being harvested along side of gluten grains),

-being harvested along side of gluten grains), rice (varieties), potatoes, sweet potatoes, yams, buckwheat, quinoa, peas (although
+rice (varieties), potatoes, sweet potatoes, yams, buckwheat, quinoa, peas (although they can cross-react with soy), amaranth,

 b) Avoid all casein (cow milk products, including milk,